Understanding Pass-by-Value vs. Pass-by-Reference in Python

 • So modifying them inside the function creates a new objects, leaving the original unchanged.

-Mutable Objects (Pass-by-Reference-like Behavior)
+Mutable Objects (Pass-by-Reference-like Behaviour)

 Mutable objects include: